What is cholangitis?

 - Percutaneous transhepatic cholangiography (PTC).
 A needle is put through your skin and into your liver.
 Dye is put into your bile duct so that it can be seen clearly on X-rays.

 - ERCP (endoscopic retrograde cholangiopancreatography).
 This is used to find and treat problems in your liver, gallbladder, bile ducts, and pancreas.
 It uses X-ray and a long flexible tube with a light and camera at one end (an endoscope).
 The tube is put into your mouth and throat.
 It goes down your food pipe (esophagus), through your stomach, and into the first part of your small intestine (the duodenum).
-A dye is put your bile ducts through the tube.
+A dye is put into your bile ducts through the tube.
 The dye lets the bile ducts be seen clearly on X-rays.

 - Magnetic resonance cholangiopancreatography (MRCP).
-This test is used to look for any problems in your belly.
+This test is used to look for any problems in your abdomen.
 It can show if there are gallstones in your bile duct.
 The test is done from outside your body.
 It does not involve putting a tube (endoscope) into your body.
 It uses a magnetic field and radio frequency to make detailed pictures.

 How is cholangitis treated?